denailry/rabbitmq-demo/README.md

 # About
 RabbitMQ is a message broker.
 It mainly supports Advanced Message Queuing Protocol (AMQP) 0-9-1, but it has been extended to support other protocols such as STOMP, MQTT, AMQP 1.0, HTTP and websockets.
 This is example of RabbitMQ client implementation for learning and exploration purpose.

-# Structure
+# Content
-- **consumer** directory contains implementation of message consumer which receive message from RabbitMQ.
+- **app/{language}/consumer.{ext}** directory contains implementation of message consumer which receive message from RabbitMQ.
-- **producer** directory contains implementation of message producer which send message to RabbitMQ.
+- **app/{language}/producer.{ext}** directory contains implementation of message producer which send message to RabbitMQ.
-- **unrouted** directory contains implementation of receiver for unrouted message.
+- **app/{language}/unrouted.{ext}** directory contains implementation of receiver for unrouted message.
 Basically, it is the same as consumer but hard-coded to receive unrouted message.
 - **scenarios** directory contains different configurations and script to run simulation of RabbitMQ usage.

 # AMQP 0-9-1 Model